mhmtayberk/ayberkninja.github.io/all_collections/_posts/2025-01-25-security-alarms-with-automation-aws.md

 # Managing Security Alarms with Automation in AWS
 ## TLDR;
-Automated detection of security threats and taking necessary actions are some of the most important key points today.
-With the attack surface expanding day by day, the topics that need to be checked regularly are also increasing.
+Automated detection of security threats and taking necessary actions are among the most important aspects.
+As the attack surface expands daily, the number of topics requiring regular monitoring also increases.
 At this point, it is critical to build, design, and maintain automated systems as well as manual controls and human power.
 AWS has various security services that allow us to perform some security checks on a regular basis.
 Using these services more efficiently depends on the architecture we will design depending on the structure of our organization.
 In this blog post, I will take some security alarms that we think may be harmful in AWS by using AWS's security services and take automatic actions thanks to Lambda.

 ## What Will We Automate?
 - Detection and Automated Action of AWS CloudTrail Deactivation